 noticed how cold he was, freezing in fact.

 'You're so cold!'
 I remarked, 'I'll put the heater on.'

-He shook his head, 'no, I'll be fine, being cold won't affect me once I put on
+He shook his head, 'no, I'll be fine, being cold won't affect me once I put on some dry clothes.'

 'Are you sure?'